post graduate work permit

 • Planning your transition from study to work to permanent residency

-With years of experience and a proven track record, AELC helps Pakistani students make informed decisions that lead to long-term success.
+With years of experience and a proven track record, our consultants help Pakistani students make informed decisions that lead to long-term success.
 Contact AELC at our contact page or explore our services.

 Conclusion

-Canada’s Post Graduate Work Permit in 2025 remains a powerful tool for international graduates.
+Canada’s Post Graduate Work Permit in 2026 remains a powerful way for international graduates.
 For Pakistani students, it offers more than just employment; it provides the chance to build a stable life, earn Canadian dollars, and apply for permanent residency.

 Frequently Asked Questions